BHS in Clinical and Diagnostic Sciences with Emphasis in Respiratory Therapy

 There are two options for completing the degree based on a student’s entry level into the program and previous experiences.
 The Entry into Practice program is for students who are interested in becoming a respiratory therapist.
 The RRT Degree Advancement option is for students who are credentialed as registered respiratory therapists.
 The Degree Advancement option takes a student’s previous general education and respiratory therapy coursework into account, and subsequent required coursework to complete the program will be adjusted accordingly.
 There is no clinical component for the Degree Advancement option.

-Students must complete the courses below or an approved equivalent with a grade of C (2.0) or higher to earn the BHS in Clinical and Diagnostic Sciences with an emphasis in Respiratory Therapy degree.
-In addition, students must meet degree and University requirements, including University general education requirements.
+In addition to pre-requisite and Core requirements below, students must meet degree and University requirements, including University general education requirements.
 A separate application is required for admission to the program.
 Students are encouraged to work with an advisor in order to best structure the pre-requisites and prepare for the program application.
+Students must complete the courses below or an approved equivalent with a grade of C or higher to earn the BHS in Clinical and Diagnostic Sciences with an emphasis in Respiratory Therapy degree.

 Pre-Respiratory Therapy Requirements 45